-Zero Liquid Discharge – possible, yet not always viable
+Zero Liquid Discharge – Production without wastewater

 Freedom from regulations

 Environmental protection is also an issue.
 “In these cases, the reasons are internal corporate regulations regarding environmental objectives, or because companies want to obtain specific certificates for their production sites,” says Billenkamp.
 A cosmetics manufacturer wanted to achieve platinum, the highest level of LEED certification, with its factory in Mexico.
 LEED (Leadership in Energy and Environmental Design) is an internationally recognised building rating system.
-Bonus points are granted for an innovative wastewater treatment system which can be earned with the aid of EnviroChemie technologies.
+Bonus points are awarded for an innovative wastewater treatment system, which can be earned with the aid of EnviroChemie technologies.

 These listed examples show how diverse the basic conditions for wastewater-free production can be.
 And they also show that “zero” does not necessarily mean nil.
 Sometimes liquids, sometimes solids are left over.
 “After all, wastewater does not simply disintegrate.
-That’s why you always have to consider what will happen with the separated substances,” says Billenkamp.
+That’s why you always have to consider what will happens with the separated substances,” says Billenkamp.
 For example, the solids could be incinerated to produce energy.
 That makes “zero” even a plus.